 Business Intelligence and Data Quality Optimization

-Business intelligence and analytics applications are on the rise.
+Certainly, business intelligence and analytics applications are on the rise.
 They help companies of every industry and size to understand the needs of their customers, to develop the right products.
 And thus to position themselves successfully in the market.
 In this country, in particular, more and more companies rely on data analysis.
 Three out of four German companies are increasingly making their decisions on the basis of analyzes of their databases.
-This was the result of the representative survey “Creating value with data – Report 2015”, which the auditing and consulting company KPMG and the industry association Bitkom carried out among more than 700 companies.
+This was the result of the representative survey “Creating value with data – Report 2015”.
+Which, the auditing and consulting company KPMG and the industry association Bitkom carried out among more than 700 companies.

 As the study shows, the importance of data continues to grow.
 More than half of the companies surveyed described data analysis as a crucial component for value creation and business models in their own company.
-In addition, every second company claims to be actively looking for opportunities that could be offered by a comprehensive analysis of data, the study continues.
+In addition, every second company is actively looking for opportunities that could a comprehensive analysis of data could offer, the study continues.

 High Data Quality Is a Must

 But without optimal data quality, deviations, or errors in central business processes can quickly occur.
 That explains the internationally operating IT service provider CGI Germany.
-High data quality can only be achieved through a systematic and, ideally, company-wide procedure.
-According to the CGI experts, the aim of increasing quality is to use the relevant data from the various sources as efficiently as possible to optimize decision-making and business processes and ultimately to increase the competitiveness of a company.
+Therefore, you can only achieve high data quality through a systematic and, ideally, company-wide procedure.
+Over time, it can make a strong part of your growth hacking tools.
+And will lead to a more accurate performance.
+According to the CGI experts, the aim of increasing quality is to use the relevant data from the various sources as efficiently as possible.
+To optimize decision-making and business processes and ultimately to increase the competitiveness of a company.

 CGI shows which measure companies should implement to improve the quality of their data in the area of business intelligence using five best practices, which we will present to you below.